FathimaAz-ha/FathimaAz-ha/README.md

-# Hi there, I'm Fathima Az-ha 👋
+# Hi there, I'm Fathima Azha 👋

 An enthusiastic web developer who loves to capture new ideas and try new things.